Top Ethical Issues in Digital Marketing To Solve in 2025

 TODAY reported that Wendy's created the holiday soon after starting the brands-roasting-brands trend.

 For good or bad, social media can significantly influence businesses.
-Even if the roasting was amusing and entertaining, a company's reputation is determined by how it responds to and interacts with consumers and other competitors.
+Even if the roasting was amusing and entertaining, a company's reputation is determined by how it responds to and interacts with consumers and competitors.
 Sometimes it backfires right to your face.

 What can businesses do?